averagedolphin/auto-mic/README.md

 # Welcome to AutoMic
-Auto Mic is a open source project used to automatically use Push to Talk in games that require push to talk.
-You set a key to press once the volume of a microphone reaches a certain threshold.
-Both are selected in the
+Auto Mic is a open source project used to automatically use push to talk in games or chats that require push to talk.
+You set a key to be held when the volume of a microphone reaches a certain threshold.
+Both volume threshold, and key pressed can be customized via the root window.
 <br>
 <br>
 Auto Mic is licensed under the GNU General Public License v3.0.
 More information on the GNU v3 license is below<br>
 [LICENSE.txt](./LICENSE.txt)
 <br>

+## A Thank You to these contributors!
+Creator:
+@averagedolphin
+www.averagedolphin.tk

 ## So, how do I play around with it?

 Well its relatively simple.